engineerJishnu/Hello-World---First-Repository/README.md

 fell in love with computers.

-Apart from Programming, I developed an interest for Robotics, AI, listening to music from Vinyls and Sci Fi movies from Hollywood.
+Apart from Programming, I developed an interest for Robotics, AI, listening to music from Vinyls and watching Sci Fi movies from Hollywood.

 My favorite language is C which is founded by Dennis M Ritchie.
 Recently, I have started learning (self) C++ programming language as in spite of complex in nature, it does have good features and is improving a lot.

-I keenly wish to upgrade my career from Printing Field to Software Engineering field writing core programs for various hardwares / devices and architecture used for Robotics and AI fields.
+I keenly wish to upgrade my career from Printing Field to Software Engineering field writing core programs for various hardwares  and architecture used for Robotics and AI fields.

 I always love to think like a real engineer and thanks to my parents who encouraged me